Helmholtz decomposition: Weak formulation

-The Helmholtz decomposition can also be generalized by reducing the regularity assumptions (the need for the existence of strong derivatives).
+The Helmholtz decomposition can be generalized by reducing the regularity assumptions (the need for the existence of strong derivatives).
 Suppose Ω is a bounded, simply-connected, Lipschitz domain.
 Every square-integrable vector field u ∈ (L^{2}(Ω))^{3} has an orthogonal decomposition:

 where φ is in the Sobolev space H^{1}(Ω) of square-integrable functions on Ω whose partial derivatives defined in the distribution sense are square integrable, and A ∈ H(curl, Ω), the Sobolev space of vector fields consisting of square integrable vector fields with square integrable curl.

 For a slightly smoother vector field u ∈ H(curl, Ω), a similar decomposition holds: